Perm is the most Eastern city of Europe, and therefore its province is often

 Inside the buildings, all kinds of tools, handicrafts and clothes of

 that time are exposed.
-The guide will take you around the museum, explaining
+The guide will take you around the museum, telling

 about the hard life 300 years ago.
 You will be amazed by the beauty